Vomiting and Diarrhea

-Call your family doctor, paediatrician, or Health Link Alberta if your child has:
+Call your family doctor, pediatrician, or Health Link if your child has:

 The symptoms of vomiting and diarrhea usually go away in 5 to 7 days.
 Sometimes they can take up to 2 weeks or more.
 Vomiting usually starts first, followed within hours to a few days by diarrhea.
 Children often have a fever when they have vomiting and diarrhea.

 Vomiting and fever usually stops before diarrhea, but not always.
 All symptoms can seem to improve for a day or two and then come back.
-If diarrhea improves but then gets worse, speak with your doctor or call Health Link Alberta.
+If diarrhea improves but then gets worse, speak with your doctor or call Health Link at 811.